 Catchall Exception to the Rule against Hearsay

-The last exception, the so-called "catchall" rule, bears some explanation.
-This rule does not require that the declarant be unavailable to testify.
-It does say that evidence of a hearsay statement not included in one of the other exceptions may nevertheless be admitted if it meets these following conditions:
+Finally, the last exception is the so-called "catchall" rule.
+It provides that evidence of a hearsay statement not included in one of the other exceptions may nevertheless be admitted if it meets these following conditions: